ska-telescope/developer.skatelescope.org/src/tools/codeguides/cplusplus-codeguide.rst

 Hardware architecture:

-* You may wish to consider using platform specific optimizations on a specific hardware architecture for performance reasons.
+* [SKA] If possible, write portable code, or make it clear why that cannot be done in your case.
-* If possible, write portable code, or make it clear why that cannot be done in your case.
+* [SKA] You may wish to consider using platform specific optimizations on a specific hardware architecture for performance reasons.

 Tests:

-* Strive to achieve 100% code coverage.
+* [SKA] Strive to achieve 100% code coverage.
+The SKA mandates demonstrating a minimum of 80% coverage.
-* Perform memory leak checks with standard tools such as ``valgrind``.
+* [SKA] Perform memory leak checks with standard tools such as ``valgrind``.
 Several tools to test code are included near the start of this page.

 Documentation:

-* Add ``doxygen`` compatible comments that explain the purpose and functionality of the code, as well as describing all parameters and what the function will return.
+* [SKA] Add ``doxygen`` compatible comments that explain the purpose and functionality of the code, as well as describing all parameters and what the function will return.
-* Provide useful information about failure cases, and what users should expect if this happens.
+* [SKA] Provide useful information about failure cases, and what users should expect if this happens.
-* Document under what circumstances the code might raise exceptions or return or result in an error - or document that it is not certain if that is the case.
+* [SKA] Document under what circumstances the code might raise exceptions or return or result in an error - or document that it is not certain if that is the case.
-* Document the dimensionality and units of all parameters.
+* [SKA] Document the dimensionality and units of all parameters.

 Naturally, there will be exceptions to each rule, so use your own best judgement to improve the quality of your code.
 If in doubt, ask.